 A GIF request is sent to the Analytics servers in the following cases and classified according to the table below.
 In each of these cases, the GIF request is identified by type in the

 utmt parameter.
 In addition, the type of the request also determines which data is sent to the Analytics servers.
 For example, transaction and item data is only sent to the Analytics servers when a purchase is made.
-Visitor, page, and system information is only sent when an event is recorded or when a page loads, and the user-defined value is only sent when the
+User, page, and system information is only sent when an event is recorded or when a page loads, and the user-defined value is only sent when the

 _setVar method is called.